open-telemetry/opentelemetry-collector-contrib/README.md

 ## Docker Images
 Docker images for all releases are published at https://hub.docker.com/r/otel/opentelemetry-collector-contrib

+You can build a docker image from source using the [Dockerfile](./Dockerfile).

+`$ docker build -t otel/opentelemetry-collector-contrib:master .`

 ## Contributing
 If you would like to contribute please read [contributing guidelines](https://github.com/open-telemetry/opentelemetry-collector/blob/master/CONTRIBUTING.md) before you begin your work.